 The support and development of researchers and succession planning are paramount to the work of the D&TT group.
 This ranges from support of MRes and PhD students to post-doctoral research associates and early-career academic staff.
 Many of the researchers trained in the D&TT group have gone on to academic positions in some of the UK's top Universities.
 Importantly, we also recognise the requirement for training and development of technical and administrative support staff who are vital to research success.

 Impact and Engagement

-The work of the D&TT group aims to improve knowledge of the molecular pathways that cause degenerative diseases.
+The work of the D&TT group aims to utilise Biomedical Engineering to improve rapid clinical diagnostic technologies and to engineer technological approaches which can help to elucidate the molecular pathways that cause degenerative diseases.
 Our work has been highlighted in a number of public engagement and outreach activities including producing news items and videos aimed at public education of the D&TT vision of successful outcomes of collaborative multi-disciplinary research and also using social media to highlight achievements.
 See:

 d-LIVER on Euronews TV: Video feature and report are available at the Euronews-Futuris website http://www.euronews.com/2014/11/03/longer-life-for-damaged-livers/